pvdz/tenko/tests/testcases/regexes/property_escapes/uflag/gen/Invalid_binary_value_that_appears_in_other_table/g.md

 `````
 throws: Lexer error!
-    Regex: The escaped property value `Variation_Selector` is not valid (does not appear in "table 56" nor "table 57")
+    Regex: The escaped property value `Variation_Selector` is not valid (does not appear in "table-unicode-general-category-values" nor "table-unicode-script-values")

 start@1:0, error@1:0
 ╔══╦════════════════